imagej/napari-imagej/doc/Benchmarking.rst

 For this benchmarking procedure, we use the `EmbryoCE <https://samples.scif.io/EmbryoCE.zip>`_ sample from the `SCIFIO Samples Repository <https://samples.scif.io>`_.

-This particular data sample is nice, because it is
+This particular data sample is nice, because it is:

 * Available to all
 * Sufficiently large to minimize startup overhead